 We recommend against synchronizing your wallet with LBRY Inc., as synchronizing encrypted wallets is not supported yet.
 If you synchronize your wallet with LBRY Inc., you have to trust them to not look at your subscription list, LBC funds, or take control of your channel.

-You can also disable Save hosting data to help the LBRY network option (⚙️ Settings → Advanced Settings) to avoid exposing your IP address and watched videos when using LBRY for a prolonged period of time.
+You can disable Save hosting data to help the LBRY network option in Settings → Advanced Settings, to avoid exposing your IP address and watched videos when using LBRY for a prolonged period of time.

 &local=true to the URL.